Del Rio Jury Instructions

 - How will I be informed about when to report?

-Under the "Reporting Instructions" section of your summons, jurors are instructed to access our message system Sunday.
+- Jurors are instructed to access our message system every Sunday for the duration of your service.
 When accessing our message system via phone or the web, you must enter your Juror Participant Number.
 The Participant Number can be found on your summons.